skhan59/skhan59.github.io/index.md

 # Hello, World!

-My name is Saad Khan and I am a highly motivated student on the Cybersecurity track at Loyola University Chicago's Department of Computer Science.
-Through my studies and experiences, I've become passionate about using my knowledge and skillset in technology to solve social, legal, and ethical issues in industries such as Internet Privacy, Human-Computer Interaction, Health-Technology, Antitrust, and Start-Ups.
+My name is Saad Khan, and I'm a Digital Product Analyst with Alight Solutions.
+Throughout my professional and educational career, I've gained experience in project management, technical documentation, UX development, cybersecurity best practices, and programming.

+I received my bachelor's degree from Loyola University Chicago, where I was on the Cybersecurity track for their Computer Science program.
+At Loyola, I was a consistent member of the Dean's List.

+The most important aspect of working in the tech-industry for me is adhering to the comncept of 'technology for social for social good.'
+I hope to become a leader in the tech-industry by tackling industries such as:

+-Human-Computer Interaction
+-User/Cyber Security
+-Health Technology
+-Fair Use & Copyright
+-Empathy in User Experience

-Currently, I am conducting research with Dr. Chan-Tin of Loyola University Chicago's Department of Computer Science.
-We are researching internet anonymity, and the potential fallbacks of 'DNS over HTTPS.'
-I am also a UX Design Intern at a public health startup named Broadstreet.
-At Broadstreet, I am using Adobe Xd to develop mockups a new website to showcase COVID-19 data in an easy-to-read way.
+Prior to joining Alight, I was working with Dr. Chan-Tin of Loyola University Chicago's Department of Computer Science.
+Under his guidance, I conducted research internet anonymity, and the potential fallbacks of 'DNS over HTTPS.'
+I was also a UX Design Intern at a public health startup named Broadstreet.
+At Broadstreet, I used Adobe Xd to develop mockups a new website to showcase COVID-19 data in an easy-to-read way.

 I’ve also held positions as a Summer Extern at AT&T, a Technology Fellow at Nu School, and a Technology Assistant at Loyola University Chicago's School of Law.
 More detailed explanations of my work history can be found on my LinkedIn profile linked below.